minblock/workcoin/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven WorkCoin tests.
+Utilities to generate test vectors for the data-driven Workcoin tests.

 Usage: